Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Clustering Method

 \subsection{GEE}

-GEE is an efficient and flexible graph embedding method that can be applied with ground-truth labels, labels generated by other methods, partial labels, or without labels.
+GEE is an efficient and flexible graph embedding method that can be applied with partial ground-truth labels, or labels generated by other methods, or without labels.
 The core step of supervised GEE is the multiplication of adjacency matrix $A$ with a column-normalized one-hot encoding matrix $W$: